Mahr: Etymology and history

-The word Mahr is related to the Hebrew word and the Syriac word "Mahrā", meaning “bridal gift”, which originally meant “purchase-money”.
+The word Mahr is related to the Hebrew word “Mohar” and the Syriac word "Mahrā", meaning “bridal gift”, which originally meant “purchase-money”.
 The word implies a gift given voluntarily and not as a result of a contract, but in Muslim religious law it was declared a gift which the bridegroom has to give the bride when the contract of marriage is made and which becomes the property of the wife.

 Among pre-Islamic Arabs, a bride price called Mahr was an essential condition for a legal marriage.
 The Mahr was given to the guardian (Wali) of the bride, such as her father, brother or another relative.
 In earlier times, the bride received no portion of the Mahr.

-Some scholars believe that in the period shortly before Muhammad, the Mahr, or at least a part of it, was already given to the bride, while a few others regard its transformation into wife's property as a "revolutionary" Quranic innovation.
+Some scholars believe that in the period shortly before Muhammad, the Mahr, or at least a part of it, was already given to the bride.
+A few others regard its transformation into wife's property as a "revolutionary" Quranic innovation, however, this is pre-dated by a similar historical transition of the equivalent Jewish “mohar.”

+In the book of Deuteronomy of the Hebrew Bible, a betrothed couple became accountable to the law against adultery, a concept known as erusin, violation of which was also punishable by death though not fully considering them as married.
+One view is that the betrothal was effected simply by purchasing the girl from her father (or guardian).
+This price paid for her is known by the Hebrew term mohar (מוהר).

+It was customary in biblical times for the Jewish bride and her father to be given parts of the mohar.
+Gradually, as in Islam, it lost its original meaning, and the custom arose of giving the mohar entirely to the bride rather than her father.